ferrocene/ferrocene/ferrocene/doc/evaluation-report/src/tool-analysis.rst

 * 1b.
 Evaluation of the tool development process in accordance with 11.4.8
 * 1c.
 Validation of the software tool in accordance with 11.4.9

-According to the clause 11.4.2 in part 8 of the [|iso_ref|] standard, this choice is depending on user's software development life-cycle and their validation strategy, the user has the responsibility to determine whether this level or better one is applicable.
+According to the clause 11.4.2 in part 8 of the [|iso_ref|] standard, this choice depends on the user's software development life-cycle and their validation strategy.
+The user has the responsibility to determine whether this level, or a better one, is applicable.